Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_membrane_CHARMMff/README.md

 file (`md.xtc`), and both the receptor and ligand group numbers in the index file (`6 5`) are needed.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
 A topology file is also needed (mandatory) in this case to generate the topology files in amber format with all the terms for CHARMM force field.

+!!! note "Comments on parameters for implicit membranes"
+    The inclusion of an implicit membrane region in implicit solvation calculations is enabled by setting `memopt` to 1 (default value is 0, for off).
+The membrane will extend the solute dielectric region to include a slab-like planar region of uniform dielectric constant running parallel to the xy plane.
+The dielectric constant can be controlled using `emem`.
+We set the membrane interior dielectric constant to a value of 7.0 in this example.
+    The value of `emem` should always be set to a value greater than or equal to `indi` (solute dielectric constant, 4 in this example) and less than `exdi` (solvent dielectric constant, 80.0 default).

+    The thickness is controlled by the `mthick` option (36.086 Å in this case).
+The center of the membrane region is controlled with `mctrdz` and in this case the membrane region will be centered at -10.383 Å down of the center of the protein.
+If calculations are performed on a protein with a solvent-filled channel region, this region would be identified automatically by setting `poretype=1`.

+    !!!
+Danger
+        Note that we used a smaller `fillratio=1.25` compared to the defult one (4.0).
+Be cautious when changing this parameter as its increase may lead to a considerable RAM usage (specially when running the program in parralel).
+        Just for your information, using the default `fillratio=4.0` in this relatively small system requieres as much as ~30GB per thread :exploding_head: and more time to finish the calculation.

+    When using the implicit membrane model, the default `sasopt=0`, _i.e._ the classical solvent excluded surface, is recommended due to its better numerical behavior.
+When running with the default options, the program will compute solvent excluded surfaces both with the water probe (`prbrad=1.40` by default) and the membrane probe (`mprob=2.70` by default).
+This setting was found to be consistent with the explicit solvent MD simulations.

+    It is also suggested that periodic boundary conditions be used to avoid unphysical edge effects.
+This is supported in all linear solvers.
+In the following, Geometric multigrid is chosen (`solvopt=2`) with `ipb=1` and `bcopt=10`.
+    The `linit=1000` should work fine, but take into account that working with linear and periodic boundary conditions could require more iterations.

+    In addition, `eneopt` needs to be set to 1 because the charge-view method (`eneopt = 2`) is not supported for this application.
+When `eneopt=1`, the total electrostatic energy and forces will be computed with the particle-particle particle-mesh (P3M) procedure outlined in Lu and Luo.[8]
+In doing so, energy term `EPB` in the output file is set to zero, while `EEL` term includes both the reaction field energy (`EPB`) and the Coulombic energy (`EEL`).
+The van der Waals energy is computed along with the particle-particle portion of the Coulombic energy.
+This option requires a nonzero CUTNB (in this case, `cutnb=8.0`) and BCOPT = 5 (default option).
+It's noteworthy mentioning that `ΔGGAS` and `ΔGSOLV` as reported are no longer properly decomposed.
+Since `EPB` and `EEL` are combined into the "gas phase" term, the gas and solvation terms can't be separated.
+Nevertheless, the total ΔTOTAL should be perfectly fine, since everything is sum up together in the end.

 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).
     Please see the [gmx_MMPBSA_ana][5] section for more information